Dog Urinalysis Cost

 How Much Does a Dog Urinalysis Cost?

-Plan on spending anywhere between $40 and $70 for a dog urinalysis, without including the vet office examination fee which would be anywhere between $45 and $85, resulting in an entire cost of anywhere between $75 and $135.
+The price for a dog urinalysis is anywhere between $40 and $70, without including the vet visit cost.
+The veterinarian examination fee would be anywhere between $45 and $85, resulting in a total cost of anywhere between $75 and $135.
 These cost estimates are influenced by some factors such as the method used to collect the urine, the vet clinic you choose, and the geographical location.

-According to members of The Nest online forum, the cost of a dog urinalysis would be anywhere between $60 and $110.
+According to members of The Nest online forum, the cost of a canine urinalysis would be anywhere between $60 and $110.

 The price estimates presented above will include collecting the sample and interpreting the results.